 - 1. Installation and Configuration of Hadoop. - Hadoop Implementation of file management tasks, such as Adding files and directories, Retrieving files and Deleting files. - 3.
 Create an application (Ex: Word Count) using Hadoop Map/Reduce. - 4.
-Implementation of Para-Virtualization using VM Ware's Workstation/ Oracle's Virtual Box and Guest O.S. - Installation of Google App Engine Launcher. - 6.
-Create an application to run on compiler in virtualized OS. - 7.
-Case Study: Amazon Web Services. - 8.
-Develop a Guest Book Application using Google App Engine.
+Implementation of Para-Virtualization using VM Ware's Workstation/ Oracle's Virtual Box and Guest O.S. - 5.
+Installation of Google App Engine Launcher. - 6.
+Create an application to run on compiler in virtualized OS. - Case Study: Amazon Web Services.

-- Describe the concepts and technologies of big data analytics. - Apply the techniques in storing, handling and analyzing big data. • - Discuss the concepts and terminologies of cloud computing. • - Demonstrate cloud frameworks and technologies. • - Describe and apply fine data intensive computing. - Apply and analyze the various tools for creating a cloud environment.
+- Describe the concepts and technologies of big data analytics. - Apply the techniques in storing, handling and analyzing big data. - Discuss the concepts and terminologies of cloud computing. - Demonstrate cloud frameworks and technologies. - Describe and apply fine data intensive computing. - Apply and analyze the various tools for creating a cloud environment.